 - Complete Training: Those who work with children under the age of 18 in any capacity and for any length of time must complete this on-line training.
 Parents and guardians do not have to complete this training when working with their own children.
 You will receive a certificate upon completion of the training.
 Send the certificate to SOURCE@jhu.edu.
 Follow the steps below to access the training:

 - Adult/ Mentor Code of Conduct: All adult(s)/mentor(s) (anyone 18 years of age and older) must complete this form.
 It provides specific reporting procedures you must follow if you have reason to believe a youth/ child (under 18 years old) has been subject to abuse or neglect.
 You are encouraged to keep a copy for your records to reference when appropriate.
 Email a signed copy of the Code of Conduct to SOURCE@jhu.edu.

 Screening: All adults/mentors (18 years and older) have to have a criminal background check completed prior to interacting with youth/children (younger than 18 years old).
 SON students may count their criminal background check results to fulfill this requirement so long as it has been conducted within the past five years and you can provide proof that there were no adverse records found.
 To obtain your SON background check, visit http://www.precheck.com/students.
 Once you've accessed the site, select option #2 ("click here to check the status"), then input your information and the background check will be brought up.

-JHSPH groups and non-Hopkins affiliated adults/ mentors must complete a background check or provide proof of one within the last year with no adverse records.
+BSPH groups and non-Hopkins affiliated adults/mentors must complete a background check or provide proof of one within the last year with no adverse records.
 Some community-based organizations have specific locations or companies for background checks.
 Please inquire with the organization.
 Or, to obtain a background check through JHU, please contact your division's HR representatives.